-Announcements contained within the bulletins — because of their advanced publication dates — may be inconsistent with this page.
+Announcements contained within the weekly bulletins — because of their advanced publication dates — may be inconsistent with this page.
 When in doubt, refer to the information as it appears below.

 Adoration: Adoration is held in the Church every Monday, Wednesday and Friday from 12:00 to 3:00PM.
 Adoration concludes with recitation of the Divine Mercy.

-Food Pantry: The Holy Rosary Food Pantry is NOW open the last Tuesday of the month from 11 AM to 12 Noon.
+Food Pantry: The Holy Rosary Food Pantry is NOW open the last MONDAY of the month from 11 AM to 12 Noon.
 The food pantry is located in the church hall, accessible at 56 Undercliff Avenue.
 For donations to the food pantry, click HERE.

-Archdiocese of Newark Reopening Directives
+Archdiocese of Newark

-For messages from Cardinal Joseph W. Tobin, C.Ss.R., please click HERE.
+“Rejoice in the Lord”: For this newsletter from Cardinal Joseph W. Tobin, C.Ss.R., please click HERE.